aadilahmed/phase-1-project-my-pokedex/README.md

 # My Pokédex
-A web app to help you keep track of all the Pokemon you've caught on your adventure.
+A web app to help you keep track of all the Pokémon you've caught on your adventure.

 ## Features
 * Add Pokémon to your Pokédex by clicking the "Add to Pokédex" button